 The application for Peer Mentors is OPEN!

-Each Peer Mentor will join a team of at least one faculty member and students, receiving resources and guidance from the faculty member and Kalos Academy about how to achieve the shared group mission.
-Through this process, Mentors will learn from and get to know top instructors nationwide, take their own analytical skills to the next level, and lend a hand as emerging leaders in this time of crisis.
+Mentors will learn from and get to know fellow students, graduates, and top instructors nationwide, take their own analytical skills to the next level, and lend a hand as emerging leaders addressing one of America’s biggest educational crises.

 If you have any questions, please feel free to email us at email@example.com